joshlk/k-means-constrained/README.md

 # k_means_constrained
-K-means clustering problem with a minimum and/or maximum size for each cluster constrained.
-It has a simular API as [scikit-lean's `KMeans`](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html).
+K-means clustering implmentation whereby a minimum and/or maximum size for each cluster can be specifed.

-This K-means implmentation modifies the cluster asiment step (E in EM) by formulating it as a Minimum Cost Flow (MCF) linear network optimisation problem.
+This K-means implmentation modifies the cluster assignment step (E in EM) by formulating it as a Minimum Cost Flow (MCF) linear network optimisation problem.
 This is then solved using a cost-scaling push-relabel algorithm and uses [Google's Operations Research tools's